- ADMINISTRATIVE FELLOWSHIP PROGRAM

-The following information should be submitted through the NAFCAS (National Administrative Fellowship Centralized Application Service) by October 1, 2020 under the Trinity Health Fellowship Portal:
+The following information should be submitted through the NAFCAS (National Administrative Fellowship Centralized Application Service) by Wednesday, October 2, 2019 under the Trinity Health Fellowship Portal.

 - Two Letters of Recommendation (one from a faculty member if currently enrolled in a graduate degree program)

 - Narrative statement of fellowship and career objectives.
 Include in your statement answers to the following:

 - What would you bring to Trinity Health to help us better live out our mission?

 - How would the fellowship help you achieve your career goals?

 - Email and telephone numbers where you can be reached in 2019

 - Fellows selected for on-site interviews will travel to Trinity Health System Headquarters (Livonia, Michigan) on November 7-8 to interview with Loyola Medicine CEO, Shawn Vincent, and current administrative fellows, David Cook and Garrett Danelz.